 - Canis Latinicus:

 - Lampshaded in the scene where a centurion catches Brian writing "Romanes eunt domus" on a wall and upbraids him for his poor grasp of Latin and forces him to correct his mistakes.
-If you're wondering, "Romanes eunt domus" is very bad Latin for "Romans go home"... it pluralizes the adjective for "Roman" and uses the incorrect tenses for "go" and "home".
+If you're wondering, "Romanes eunt domus" is very bad Latin for "Romans go home", or as the guard puts it, "People that are called Roman, they go, the house?"... it pluralizes the adjective for "Roman" and uses the incorrect tenses for "go" and "home".
 The corrected version, "Romani ite domum", is much more accurate.

 - Cannot Spit It Out: The stuttering prison guard and his Cloudcuckoolander assistant, when the Centurion tries to free Brian.
 Poor Communication Kills, unfortunately...
 Although this later turns out to be Obfuscating Disability.